 There is a major reason why this observance takes place in the month of November.
-The holiday season is often a time of joy and is supposed to be about spending quality time with family and friends; however, it’s also one of the most stressful times of year and can take a toll on your mental and physical health.
-Many people feel a lot of pressure and worry about everything from finances to finding the perfect gifts to cooking and entertaining for family.
-In the run-up to the holiday season, people might also experience physical pain resulting from situations like lifting heavy packages and decorating their home.
+The holiday season is often a time of joy and is supposed to be about spending quality time with family and friends; however, it’s also one of the most stressful times of the year and can take a toll on your mental and physical health.
+Many people feel a lot of pressure and worry about everything from finances to finding the perfect gifts to cooking and entertaining for the family.
+In the run-up to the holiday season, people might also experience physical pain resulting from situations like lifting heavy packages and decorating their homes.
 Read on to find out how stress can impact your body and why it’s important to manage stress and pain during this time of the year.

 The Effects of Stress on Your Body

 There are various physical symptoms associated with stress.
-These include high blood pressure, heart disease, diabetes and migraines.
+These include high blood pressure, heart disease, diabetes, and migraines.

-“You may think illness is to blame for that nagging headache, your frequent insomnia or your decreased productivity at work,” says the Mayo Clinic.
+“You may think illness is to blame for that nagging headache, your frequent insomnia, or your decreased productivity at work,” says the Mayo Clinic.
 “But stress may actually be the culprit.”

 Fifty-one percent of people who cite physical symptoms due to stress experience fatigue, while 44 percent experience headaches.
 Other common physical symptoms of stress include teeth grinding, loss of appetite, dizziness, muscle tension, and an upset stomach.

-Stress can also result in back pain, muscle tension and muscle spasms.
+Stress can also result in back pain, muscle tension, and muscle spasms.